 1. New channels to engage users

-Once novel marketing channels like reel format ads and WhatsApp marketing are nowadays used by every second business.
-And an unspoken law in marketing is, whichever channel has more promotional communication, users tend to ignore that.
+Once novel marketing channels like reel format ads and WhatsApp marketing are used by every second business.
+And an unspoken law in marketing is that whichever channel has more promotional communication, users tend to ignore that.
 So if you are an established brand targeting a saturated industry, exploring new channels gives a fresh new appeal to the brand.

-Check out the above image, Zapier and other popular brands are using humorous captions and remarks across self and peer’s social handles.
-Instead of mechanical professional communications, the personalized remarks help foster better engagement with the target audience.
+Check out the above image, Zapier and other popular brands are using humorous captions and remarks across their own and peers’ social handles.
+Instead of mechanical professional communications, the personalised remarks help foster better engagement with the target audience.

-Thanks to automation and AI, creating personalized marketing communications have never been easier.
+Thanks to automation and AI, creating personalised marketing communications has never been easier.
 It is no longer about mentioning the first name to draw attention.
-Personalizing as per location, local customs, festivities are some of the emerging future trends that marketers need to look out for.
+A 2025 survey by XtendedView found that more than 85% of marketers use AI tools for content creation and campaign personalisation.
+Personalising as per location, local customs, and festivities are some of the emerging future trends that marketers need to look out for.

 3. Mobile Optimized by Default

 5G is no longer an isolated futuristic model.
-By 2030, the number of 5G users are expected to surpass 6 billion active users.
+By 2030, the number of 5G users is expected to surpass 6 billion active users.
 With superfast mobile data connections, mobile devices are already the dominant device for most consumers.
-Hence, optimizing predominantly for mobile users only should be a norm for quite a few industries like fast fashion and FMCG.
+Hence, optimising predominantly for mobile users only should be the norm for quite a few industries like fast fashion and FMCG.

-The ubiquitous Google search bar maybe the most popular property still.
-Yet, it is no longer the default way for users to discover new brands.
-Research suggests, while AI searches are still marginal across LLM based RAG models, the user shares are rising.
-Google still dominates organic search but AI searches have higher purchase intent and enhances brand reputation.
-Optimizing content for all-round visibility is the need of the hour to make your brand noticeable and inspire credibility.
+Research suggests that while AI searches are still marginal across LLM-based RAG models, the user shares are rising.
+Google still dominates organic search, but AI searches have higher purchase intent and enhance brand reputation.
+Optimising content for all-around visibility is the need of the hour to make your brand noticeable and inspire credibility.

 5. AR/VR Marketing

-While virtual reality and augmented reality is yet to see the mass market adoption, both these infrastructures cater to niche audience groups.
-Optimizing content for AR & VR can help marketers drive precision marketing communications.
-For instance, real estate and interior decoration industry can benefit immensely from AR/VR integrated campaigns which lets the user visualise and produce enhanced immersion and hence conversion.
+While virtual reality and augmented reality are yet to see mass market adoption, both these infrastructures cater to niche audience groups.
+Optimising content for AR & VR can help marketers drive precision marketing communications.
+For instance, the real estate and interior decoration industry can benefit immensely from AR/VR integrated campaigns, which let the user visualise and produce enhanced immersion and hence conversion.

 Takeaway